kurlinz/Dockerized-python-app_and_github-workflow/README.md

-# RECRUITMENT ASSESSMENT: Containers + CI/CD
+# Recruitmemt Assignment: Containers + CI/CD

 ## TASK 1: Build a container image, and push it into a registry